Pope Leo XIV celebrates first Mass as pope and calls his election both a cross and a blessing

 The last pope to take the name Leo was an Italian who led the church from 1878 to 1903.
 Leo XIII softened the church's confrontational stance toward modernity, especially science and politics, and laid the foundation for modern Catholic social thought.
 His most famous encyclical — a high-level papal teaching — addressed workers' rights and capitalism at the beginning of the industrial revolution and was highlighted by the Vatican in explaining the new pope's choice of name.

-The previous Leo also had close ties to the Augustinian order: He rebuilt an ancient Augustinian church and convent near his hometown of Carpineto, outside Rome, that is still in use by the order today.
+While Vatican News said Leo XIV is the first Augustinian pope, the previous Leo had close ties to the order: He rebuilt an ancient Augustinian church and convent near his hometown of Carpineto, outside Rome, that is still in use by the order today.

 Vatican watchers said Prevost’s decision to name himself Leo was particularly significant given the Leo XIII's legacy of social justice and reform, suggesting continuity with some of Francis’ chief concerns.
 Specifically, Leo cited one of Francis’ key priorities of making the Catholic Church more attentive to lay people and inclusive.